htem/catmaid_tools/README.md

 ## Examples

-Plese see [docs/notebooks](docs/notebooks) for an ipython notebook on how to get started.
+Please see [docs/notebooks](docs/notebooks) for an ipython notebook on how to get started.